Skip to main content

 All CollectionsControl CenterPosts

-Live Streaming On Desktop (RTMP)
+Livestreaming On Desktop (RTMP)

-Live Streaming On Desktop (RTMP)
+Livestreaming On Desktop (RTMP)

 How to livestream on desktop by creating a post or event in your network using your Control Center and RTMP.

-Updated over a week ago
+Updated over 2 months ago

 Live streaming to your network on desktop is made possible using RTMP (Real Time Messaging Protocal).
 This method gives you ultimate control & flexibility when it comes to what you live stream from a video and audio perspective.
 It's what pro streamers on Twitch and other platforms use for control and flexibility in order to create amazing live stream experiences. of course, that flexibility and control comes with a litte bit of complexity, which is what this article is here to will help with.